Rustin170506/ticdc.slide/slides.md

 <!--
 There are some examples of the real SQL or JSON data.
 We can see the SQL statement is easy to understand.
 We just revert the row change into the SQL statement.
-You can notice that the SQL statement is not the same as the original SQL statement.
+Because we have value and old_value, so we can generate the Update statement.

 And the JSON data is also easy to understand.
 We use the Canal-JSON format.
 This format developed by Alibaba.
 Used by many Chinese companies.
 We can encode it to a Kafka message and send it to Kafka.